elhouso/CivSolara/docs/constitution/index.md

 3. All other crimes are tried in the States they occur according to State laws or customs.
     5. States reserve the sole right to try crimes not under federal jurisdiction.
     6. States may defer this right and ask the Federal Judiciary to try crimes not under federal jurisdiction that occur within their borders.
-4. Defendants may appeal their case to the Federal Senate if they believe they have had an unjust trial.The Senate reserves the right to deny an appeal for any reason.
+4. Defendants may appeal their case to the Federal Senate if they believe they have had an unjust trial.
+The Senate reserves the right to deny an appeal for any reason.
     7. Federal cases with sentences of more than a week of pearl time or of a fine of more than 32 diamonds are automatically appealed to the Senate, and this appeal cannot be rejected.
 5. Judges may be removed by a senate resolution with 2/3rds affirmative votes within 24 hours.
     8. If the Head Judge is removed via senate resolution, the senate must reappoint a new Head Judge immediately.
     9. If any other judge is removed by senate resolution, the senate may appoint an interim judge to serve until the next judicial election.
 A new judge must be elected during the next federal election.
+6. The second judge, appointed by the senate cannot preside over the cases involving members of the senate.
+7. The Head Judge, the King of the Imperial Federation, cannot preside over the cases involving the King of the Imperial Federation as a party in the case.
+8. Judiciary is the sole interpreter of the constitution, when a constitutional matter arises or when the constitution isn't clear.

 ---